 (212) 805-8800

-Mandarin Oriental New York is described as representing a dignified and calm presence, which dazzles with simplicity.
-Occupying the upper levels of Time Warner Center in Columbus Circle, the five-star hotel commands sweeping views of Central Park and the Hudson River.
-The centerpieces of the 35th floor lobby are two Waterford Crystal glass pieces by sculptor Dale Chihuly.
-Additionally, the lobby features an illuminated ceiling structure, Italian marble and granite flooring and a signature MO fan designed by Vivienne Tam.
-Also on the 35th floor is the acclaimed Restaurant Asiate, led by Executive Chef Cyril Renaud.
+Mandarin New York represents a dignified and calm presence while being dazzling and straightforward.
+Occupying the upper levels of Time Warner Center, it boasts spectacular views of Central Park and Columbus Circle.
+The centerpiece of the 35th-floor lobby is Waterford Crystal glass pieces by sculptor Dale Chihuly.
+Additionally, the lobby features an illuminated ceiling structure and Italian marble and granite flooring.
+Moreover, it is a signature MO fan designed by Vivienne Tam.
+Also on the lobby level is the acclaimed Restaurant Asiate, led by Executive Chef Cyril Renaud.
+In addition, if you get more views of the City, stop by the gorgeous MO Lounge.

 Millennium Biltmore Los Angeles